Updated September 2022

 - Certain trafficking survivors and in some cases their spouses and children (for adult victims) and spouses, children, parents and minor siblings (for child victims)

-- Compact of Free Association (COFA) (Medicaid Only).
+- Citizens of Compact of Free Association (COFA) nations residing in the U.S.

 All other immigration statuses are considered not qualified for purposes of Medicaid and CHIP eligibility.